-This Organic European Peppermint Tea From Buddha Teas (*affiliate link) is a great way to introduce yourself to this minty delight.
+I think that Taylors of Harrogate Organic Peppermint Herbal Tea, available on Amazon, is a great way to introduce yourself to this minty delight.

 Peppermint has some bite to it.
 There’s a spiciness in a peppery flavor to peppermint tea that really makes it a joy to drink.

 It’s crisp and eye-opening much the same way that ginger tea is.
 In fact, blending peppermint tea and ginger tea is one incredible flavor experience.

 But all that flavor doesn’t really need anything added to it.
 The spiciness and peppery flavor would be done a disservice by adding sugar to it from my point of view.